Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: Confidence Distribution (CD): A Distribution Estimator

-When the sample data are drawn from a discrete distribution, most CD-related work in the literature considers the case where the sample size is large and one may use an asymptotic CD; cf., \cite{Singh2007, Xie2013a, Hannig2012, Schweder2016}.
+When the sample data are drawn from a discrete distribution, most CD-related work in the literature considers the case where the sample size is large and one may use an asymptotic CD, e.g., \citet{Singh2007, Xie2013a, Hannig2012}; \citet[chap 3.]{Schweder2016}.
 However, the concept of a CD is also useful in the case where the sample size is finite and the data are drawn from a discrete distribution.
-In these situations, although (asymptotic) CDs may not be attainable, one may instead examine the difference between the discrete distribution estimator and the standard uniform distribution to get an idea of the under/over coverage of the confidence intervals derived from the CD.
+In these situations, one may examine the difference between the discrete distribution estimator and the standard uniform distribution to get an idea of the under/over coverage of the confidence intervals derived from the CD.
 The definitions of lower and upper CDs are provided below for a scalar parameter $\theta \in \Theta$.
 Upper and lower CDs thus provide inferential statements in applications to discrete distributions with finite sample sizes.

 \begin{definition} A function $H_{n}^{+}(\cdot) = H_{n}^{+}(\bY, \cdot)$ on ${\cal Y} \times \Theta \rightarrow [0,1]$ is said to be an \emph{upper CD} for~$\theta \in \Theta$~if \\ {[R1]} For each given $\by \in {\cal Y}$, $H_{n}^{+}(\by, \cdot)$ is a monotonic increasing function on $\Theta$ with values ranging within $(0,1)$; and \\ {[R2]} At the true parameter value $\theta=\theta_{0}$, $H_{n}^{+}(\theta_0) = H_{n}^{+}(\bY, \theta_0)$, as a function of the sample $\bY$, is stochastically less than or equal to a uniformly distributed random variable $U \sim U(0,1)$, i.e.,